 With nearly fourteen years of clean time under his belt, Russell Brand understands recovery quite well.
 He speaks on it often, offering revolutionary messages of hope and change.
 From time to time, he even involves himself in politics, fighting for greater access to treatment and an overhaul of laws that punish addicts rather than help them.
 So it comes as no surprise that he would eventually disseminate his understanding of recovery in the form of a self-help book.

 This book, Recovery: Freedom from Our Addictions, approaches the topic of addiction recovery from two directions.
 Not only does Russell Brand offer insights into the 12 Steps utilized by most support groups, but he also uses them as a springboard to discuss his own unique perspective on recovery.
 Those who remain wary of the 12 Steps may find that they can relate to Russell Brand’s 12-Step guide with relative ease.

 Initially, some of his views may seem incompatible with the messages you hear in the rooms.
-In truth, however, Brand cuts right to the heart of the spirit behind the 12 Steps.
+In truth, however, Brand cuts right to the heart of the spirit behind the 12 steps recovery process.
 Based primarily on principles with only minimal focus on orthodoxy, he presents a program of recovery that anybody can utilize.
 Below are just a few points of discussion that we found particularly thought-provoking.